ohler55/slip-ggql/README.md

 -------------

+- handle input args of map and list
+ - convert to bag

  - ggql package (slip-ggql repo)
   - short cut instead of gi http package
   - no permissions or minimal if easy to do